-If you want to know what is your data literacy persona, then you can take this assessment – Data Literacy Test
+If you want to know your data literacy persona, take this assessment: Data Literacy Test

-Data Scientists: They are well versed in advanced analytics methodologies.
-They can solve almost 100% of business problems using analytics.
+- Data Scientists: They are adept in advanced analytics methodologies.
+They can solve almost all of the business problems using analytics.
 They are adept in using cutting-edge tools like R, Python, and SAS to manipulate data and build models.
 These Data Scientists are capable of aligning stakeholders toward an actionable solution and excelling at the data-driven decision-making process.

 Data literate workforce is the need of an hour.
 If you want to know more about data literacy, then you can go through this link – Data Literacy